 EMBL will employ its unique imaging and structural capacities to view intracellular pathogens at different stages of infection and characterise their interactions with the host at an atomic-resolution level.
 FIB-SEM, cryo-EM, and cryo-ET will be used to capture subcellular changes during the course of infection and to view compartments that intracellular pathogens create or reside in.
-Pilot studies are underway, with an initial focus on different viruses, including SARS-CoV-2, and will be performed in collaboration with the University of Heidelberg.
+Relate the process of infection with the University of Heidelberg.
 EMBL will also exploit its expertise in nuclear pore complex (NPC) biology and couple biophysical measurements with imaging and electron microscopy structural information to gain a better mechanistic insight into how large viral capsids enter the nucleus (Figure IB2C), how viral pre-integration complexes facilitate nuclear import, and how viral ribonucleoproteins (RNPs) exit the nucleus through the NPC at later stages of infection (Figure IB2D).
 EMBL will also capitalise on its wide interests in nuclear biology and shed more light into how viruses take over nuclear processes.
 For example, cryo-ET studies of chromatin, chromatin remodellers, and viral pioneering transcription factors will facilitate an understanding of how host cell chromatin is hijacked by viruses to directly integrate and/or modulate gene expression.